Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

 **Disadvantages**

 The high flexibility can be a disadvantage for consistency.
-Allowing coders to use the component in a very different way than intended might go against the reason for building the component in the first place (consistency).
+It allows the developer to use the component in different ways than original intended, which might go against the reason for componentizing something the first place (consistency).

 On a similar note, it's easy to break design guidelines.
-For example putting groups before un-grouped options, if that was a design guideline of yours.
+For example, with the multi-select: putting grouped options before un-grouped options.

 ## Base/Variants (composed components)